Literature Search

 Hint: If you don’t need a specific edition, leave out the year of publication when entering your key words.
 By doing this, you will increase the probability to find suitable hits.

-At the catalogue, specific literature research is possible using title and/or keyword search.
+The catalog allows you to conduct specific literature research using a title and/or keyword search.

-Using the field Free search, you can look for title and subject headings at the same time, without determining if you meant the title of the work or its concerning topic (Subject Heading).
+With the Free Search field, you can search for titles and subject headings simultaneously, regardless of whether you mean the title of the work or the topic it concerns (Subject Heading).

-Each hit in the catalogue will show you what options you have for loaning and ordering.
+Each result in the catalog shows the options available for borrowing and ordering.
 The most important options are:

-- available for loan: This is for media that you can pick up from the shelves by yourself.
-After picking up, you can lend them at a circulation desk.
+• Available for loan: These are items that you can pick up from the shelves yourself.
+After picking them up, you can check them out at a circulation desk.

-- for order: This is for media that are stored at a stack or are currently at other locations.
-To obtain them, you have to order them at first.
-They will then – after a certain amount of time that will be displayed to you during ordering – be ready for you to pick them up at the location you chose.
-Please mind the notes regarding Intralibrary Loan.
+• For order: These are items that are stored in stacks or at other locations.
+To obtain these items, you must first order them.
+After a certain amount of time, which will be displayed during the ordering process, they will be ready for you to pick up at the location you chose.
+Please see the notes regarding interlibrary loan.

-- not for loan: This is for media that has to be present at the library at all times, and thus cannot be borrowed by anyone.
-These media can only be read within the reading room.
-If you would like to, it may be possible for you to copy some pages out of them.
+• Not for loan: These are materials that must be present at the library at all times and cannot be borrowed.
+These materials can only be read in the reading room.
+You may be able to copy some pages out of them if you would like to.

-- available for loan, see in which branch via “copies” in detailed view: This is for media that is neither available at the location you have chosen nor possible to be ordered to your location.
-Therefore, you have to visit the location of the medium by yourself.
+• Available for loan: See which branch has it via “Copies” in the detailed view.
+This applies to media that is neither available at your chosen location nor possible to order to your location.
+Therefore, you must visit the location of the media yourself.

-The shelfmark indicates the exact location of a book within the library collection.
-It consists of letters and/or numbers, and is usually generated following this rule:
+A shelfmark indicates the exact location of a book within a library’s collection.
+It consists of letters and/or numbers and is usually generated according to this rule:

-The first „location“ part shows you at which library you can find the medium.
+The first “location” part shows which library the medium is located in.

-Examples for shelfmarks at the University Library Erlangen-Nürnberg (UB):
+Examples of shelf marks at the University Library Erlangen-Nürnberg (UB) include

 For information on all the locations at the UB and where to find them, please refer to Locations & Opening Hours.

-The shelfmark is usually applied to the back of the book.
+The shelfmark is typically placed on the back of the book.

-If searching our catalogue did not offer a satisfactory result to you, you have the possibility of expanding your search to supraregional catalogues, such as Gateway Bayern, the union catalogue of the Bavarian Library Network.
+If searching our catalog did not offer a satisfactory result to you, you have the possibility of expanding your search to supraregional catalogs, such as Gateway Bayern, the union catalog of the Bavarian Library Network.
 If looking there gives you a good result, you can request a interlibrary loan.
 A detailed manual on this can be found on the help pages of Gateway Bayern.

-You can expand your search via these regional and national catalogues.
+You can expand your search via these regional and national catalogs.

 If you are looking for subject-specific information on a particular topic, we recommend using the database information system DBIS.

-- In the catalogue, you will find articles from many electronic ressources licensed by the library, as well as others.
-Access the tab Primo Discovery after having entered search terms into the catalogue.
+• In the catalog, you will find articles from many electronic resources licensed by the library, as well as others.
+After entering search terms into the catalog, access the Primo Discovery tab.

-Start by looking at the catalogue or at the Electronic Journals Library (EZB) using the title of the journal to see if the UB owns the volume in question or has it licensed.
+Start by searching the catalog or the Electronic Journals Library (EZB) using the journal’s title to see if the UB owns or has licensed the volume in question.

-Using the following link: Databases – Database Information System (DBIS)
+Use the following link: Database Information System (DBIS)

-Often, databases do not provide full texts to read.
-Therefore, look for the respective medium in our catalogue afterwards or in the Electronic Journal Library (EZB).
+Often, databases do not provide full texts.
+Therefore, look for the respective medium in our catalog afterwards or in the Electronic Journal Library (EZB).

 Many databases are directly connected to the catalogue through the SFX button.

-SFX is a linking service that connects databases for literature research to databases that offer full texts of media, tables of content, bibliographic data and else.
+SFX is a linking service that connects literature research databases to those offering full texts, tables of contents, bibliographic data, and more.

-Thus, SFX offers possibilities for further literature research, for example links to other search engines, research services of other catalogues, or links to fee-based document delivery services, such as Subito.
+SFX provides additional literature research possibilities, such as links to other search engines, research services from other catalogs, and links to fee-based document delivery services like Subito.

-For more information, please consult the SFX page.
-If you have questions, please contact the team at SFX.
+For more information, please visit the SFX page.
+If you have any questions, please contact the SFX-team.

-E-journals are listed in the catalogue of the University Library (UB) and the Electronic Journal Library (EZB).
+E-journals are listed in the University Library (UB) catalog and the Electronic Journals Library (EZB).

-Researching the catalogue has the advantage of possibly also finding printed editions available at the UB as well.
-Only fully available e-journals at the UB are listed in the catalogue, the EZB also lists journals that are only partly accessable or not accessable.
-Oftentimes, you then can find a table of contents or an abstract.
+Searching the catalog has the added benefit of finding printed editions available at the UB.
+The UB catalog only lists e-journals that are fully available, while the EZB also lists journals that are only partially or not accessible.
+Often, you can find a table of contents or an abstract.

-Please keep in mind that in the catalogue, there are more than one URL listed.
-For ease of use, simply click on the button Volltext to access a journal.
+Please note that more than one URL may be listed in the catalog.
+For ease of use, simply click the Full Text button to access a journal.

-The Electronic Journal Library (EZB) offers quick, structured and uniform access to scientific full text journals.
-To what degree you have access to the journals is marked through a system of traffic light symbols.
+The Electronic Journals Library (EZB) provides quick, structured, and uniform access to full-text scientific journals.
+The degree to which you have access to the journals is indicated by a system of traffic light symbols.

-Titles the UB has a license for are marked yellow.
-Please also consult the respective readme in such a case.
+Titles that the UB has licensed are marked yellow.
+In such a case, please also consult the respective readme.
 It will inform you how to access the electronic full texts.

-Licensed journals are mostly only available within the network of the Friedrich-Alexander University Erlangen-Nürnberg.
+Most licensed journals are only available within the network of the Friedrich-Alexander University Erlangen-Nürnberg.

-If you have questions or problems accessing a specific journal, ask a librarian.
+If you have questions or are having trouble accessing a specific journal, please ask a librarian.

-For seminars, lectures, and such, the University Library reserves and compiles a set of media for the lecturer.
+The University Library reserves and compiles a set of media for lecturers for seminars, lectures, and similar events.
 This is called a Semesterapparat.
-They are usually available at the departmental library that the lecturer is from, for example a lecturer for pedagogy orders a Semesterapparat at the Departmental Library Educational Science, Philosophy, Psychology.
+These are usually available at the departmental library of the lecturer’s department.
+For example, a lecturer of pedagogy would order a Semesterapparat from the Departmental Library of Educational Science, Philosophy, and Psychology.

-Usually, Semesterapparate are available for the course of a semester.
-Its books are not for loan and are marked accordingly in the catalogue as well.
+Semesterapparate are usually available for the duration of a semester.
+The books in them are not for loan and are marked as such in the catalog.